Log canonical models of foliated surfaces: Introduction

-Finally, by a Seidenberg-type Theorem \cite[Proposition 7.4]{pereira2019effective} for a family of foliated surfaces, we show the following theorem (see also Theorem~\ref{open}), which gives us a hint of the local-closedness of a suitable moduli functor parametrizing smoothable foliated surfaces.
+Finally, by a Seidenberg-type Theorem \cite[Proposition 7.4]{pereira2019effective} for a family of foliated surfaces, we show the following theorem (see also Theorem~\ref{open}), which gives us a hint of the local-closedness of the moduli functor $\cM_P^{\tn{sm}}$.

 \begin{thm} Given a family of foliated triples $f : (\cX,\cF,\D)\rw T$. ($T$ is not necessarily a curve.)
 Assume that there is a dense subset $T'\subset T$ such that $(\cX,\cF,\D)_t\in\cS_P$ for all $t\in T'$.
 (See Definition~\ref{set_MPdVR} and Definition~\ref{defn_fol_family}.)
-Then there exists an open subset $U\subset T$ such that all fibers of $f$ over $U$ are in $\cS_P$.
-Moreover, there is an open subset $U'$ with $U\subset U'\subset T$ such that all fibers of $f$ over $U'$ are exactly $\cS_P$-smoothable fibers.
-(See Definition~\ref{defn_moduli}.) \end{thm}
+Then there exists an open subset $U\subset T$ such that all fibers of $f$ over $U$ are in $\cS_P$. \end{thm}

-\begin{acks} The author would like to thank Christopher D. Hacon and Fabio Bernasconi for invaluable discussions, precious suggestions, and encouragements. \end{acks}
+\begin{acks} A large part of the paper was written during the author was at the University of Utah.
+He would like to thank the University of Utah for wonderful research conditions.
+The author would also like to thank Christopher D. Hacon for his insightful suggestions and encouragements and Fabio Bernasconi for invaluable discussions. \end{acks}